 PE

-Our PE lessons continue to take place on a Wednesday afternoon and a Friday morning.
-At the start of each PE lesson, the children will be required to get changed so we would be very grateful if PE kits could be kept in school for easy access.
-It can get quite chilly outside so extra layers like sweatshirts, hoodies and joggers/leggings are useful to keep in PE bags.
+Our PE lessons still take place on a Wednesday and Friday morning.
+As the weather is hopefully getting warmer, Mr Richardson has planned for lots of PE lessons to take place outside.
+Although it can get quite chilly outside so extra layers like sweatshirts, hoodies and joggers/leggings are useful to keep in PE bags.

 Times Tables

-All Year 4 children across the country will participate in the Multiplication Tables Check in June 2026.
+All Year 4 children across the country will participate in the Multiplication Tables Check in June.
 Further information will be provided closer to the time but in the meantime it is crucial that children know their multiplication tables and are able to recall these facts quickly and fluently.
 We are working on them in school but any further work at home will be much appreciated.
-Children can also access Times Tables Rockstars and a practice MTC check by clicking on the following link:
+Children can also access Times Tables Rockstars and a practice MTC check below.
+We are also hosting an information evening for parents and carers on Thursday 7th May at 5pm.
+It would be great if you could come along.
+Slides will be sent out to those unable to attend.

 Homework

-Homework will continue to be set on a Friday in homework folders which the children will bring home and return to school by the following Tuesday.
-We have been very impressed by the effort that you have all put into your homework so far, this term!
-The activities are set to support learning in class and is matched to the children’s abilities.
+Homework will continue to be set on a Friday which the children will bring home and return to school by the following Tuesday.
+Children are now expected to complete their homework in their homework book.
+We have been very impressed by the effort that you have all put into your homework so far, this year!
+The activities are set to support learning in class.

 Spellings